-- Mis-selling can you establish why the policy was sold (did you assess fully the client's requirements with no better wordings being available and pandemics being hypothetical and of very low probability) - Poor advice was the standard level of cover was adequate (on what basis was the policy recommended as suitable?) - Have wordings changed since March and how does this judgment affect the policies sold recently and future lockdowns? - Unclear, misleading and misinterpreted policy wordings brokers should be blameless?
+- Mis-selling did you assess fully the client's requirements (with no better wordings being available and pandemics being hypothetical and of very low probability)? - Poor advice was the standard level of cover adequate (plus any optional extensions) and on what basis was the policy recommended as suitable? - Have wordings changed since March and how does this judgment affect the policies sold recently and future lockdowns? - Unclear, misleading and misinterpreted policy wordings - brokers should be blameless?